Leica M Typ 240 vs Sony A9

 |16.||Sony A7 II||Y||stereo / mono||Y||Y||micro||2.0||Y||Y||-|

 It is notable that the A9 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the M Typ 240 does not offer wifi capability.
+In contrast, the M Typ 240 does not provide wifi capability.

 Studio photographers will appreciate that the Sony A9 (unlike the M Typ 240) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the M Typ 240 and the A9 have been discontinued, but can regularly be found used on eBay.
 The M Typ 240 was replaced by the Leica M Typ 262, while the A9 was followed by the Sony A9 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Leica M Typ 240 Manual (free pdf) or the online Sony A9 Manual.

 So how do things add up?
 Is there a clear favorite between the Leica M Typ 240 and the Sony A9?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.